leadManagement

 Lead Management for Performance Agencies

-How agencies design CRM workflows that improve delivery consistency, client clarity, and retention.
+Agency CRM workflows explained for performance teams: design a delivery-first CRM system that improves consistency, client clarity, and retention.

 How agencies sharpen the local offer before spending more on Meta and Google campaigns.